-- Code bases that use exception-free STLs already often terminate on allocation failure.
-(Example: Google's production code uses compiler configuration that behaves as if every new were annotated noexcept, including the ones in std::allocator, as part of the strategy to enable using STL in an -fnoexceptions environment.) - STL functions are already wrapped with try_variations in code bases that are robust to allocation failure.
-(Examples: Microsoft Word broadly uses wrapper functions around standard STL operations to add get to a place where most functions are noexcept, and exceptions thrown for preconditions and bad_alloc are the two major things that stand in the way of that today for the standard library.
+- Code bases that use "exception-free STLs" already often terminate on allocation failure.
+(Example: Google's production code uses compiler configuration that behaves as if every new were annotated no except, including the ones in std::allocator, as part of the strategy to enable using STL in an -fno exceptions environment.) - A number of major code bases that are robust to allocation failure already wrap STL functions by hand with try\ variations.
+(Examples: Microsoft Word broadly uses wrapper functions around standard STL operations to add functions such as try\push\back; this is the primary reason they do not use standard STL directly.
+Blackberry's BB10 device running on QNX similar added try\ STL operations.)
+Making STL operations terminate on heap exhaustion would standardize this existing practice, and eliminate the primary reason these teams maintain nonstandard wrappers/forks for their STL implementations. - It aligns with existing practice on systems like Linux where virtual memory overcommit means that our current C++ standard heap exhaustion design is fundamentally unimplementable and already ignored in practice, where bad\alloc can never happen and new is already de facto noexcept.
+(See previous subsection.)